 One of the features of the ServiceInvoker is that of load balancing invocations in situations where there are multiple endpoints available for the target Service.
 The ServiceInvoker supports a number of load balancing strategies as part of this feature.

-It should be noted that all the out-of-the-box load balancing strategies available in JBossESB 4.4 GA give preference to InVM endpoints where available.
-This means that, when using the ServiceInvoker, a Service will always be invoked over its InVM transport if an InVM endpoint is available.
-The load balancing strategies will only be applied in the absence of an InVM endpoint for the target Service.
+When using the ServiceInvoker, preference is always given to invoking a service over its InVM transport if one is available.
+Other load balancing strategies are only be applied in the absence of an InVM endpoint for the target Service.